Evasion Under Blockchain Sanctions: Background

 \section{Background}

 This section outlines the necessary background for the paper.

-\paragraph{Ethereum and Its Service Ecosystem}
+\subsection{Ethereum and Its Service Ecosystem}

-Ethereum is a decentralized blockchain system that supports smart contracts -- programs that can be deployed and executed by anyone on the network.
-Unlike Bitcoin's \ac{UTXO} model~\cite{nakamoto2008bitcoin}, Ethereum employs an account-based model where each address maintains a state including its balance and other attributes~\cite{wood2014ethereum}.
-The native cryptocurrency, Ether ($1$ ETH $= 10^{18}$ Wei), serves both as a medium of exchange and as ``gas'' to pay for all computational operations within the network.
-Transactions are processed by miners (Proof-of-Work) or validators (Proof-of-Stake after the ``Merge'' in Sep.
-2022), who receive rewards for including transactions.
-The Ethereum ecosystem encompasses a diverse range of services:
+Ethereum is a permissionless blockchain system that supports smart contracts, which are programs that can be deployed and executed by anyone on the network.
+Unlike Bitcoin's \ac{UTXO} model~\cite{nakamoto2008bitcoin}, Ethereum employs an account-based model where each address maintains a state including its balance and other attributes~\cite{wood2025ethereum}.
+The native cryptocurrency, Ether ($1$ ETH $= 10^{18}$ Wei), serves both as a medium of exchange and as ``gas'' to pay for all on-chain computational operations.
+Transactions are processed by miners (Proof-of-Work) or validators (Proof-of-Stake after the ``Merge'' in September 2022), who receive rewards for including transactions.
+Its ecosystem encompasses various services: